snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 - Same architecture with wider layers.
 - Same architecture with deeper layers.

-It is amazing to see how all these designs and innovations come together to enable us to train very deep neural nets on very complex data effectively, and how a very simple MLP + synthetic data can reflect the effectiveness of some of these design choices.
+It is amazingly simple to see how all these designs and innovations come together to enable us to train very deep neural nets on very complex data effectively, and how a very simple MLP + synthetic data can reflect the effectiveness of some of these design choices.